jpmoralesingenian/irbidsapi/README.md

 # IRBIDS
 # I read but I don't speak

-This is our entry for the TADHack-mini Phoenix with Avaya ENGAGE, that took place between Feb 1 and Feb 2, 2020 for more informationon the Hack please check https://tadhack.com/2020/mini-phoenix/
+This is our entry for the TADHack-mini Phoenix with Avaya ENGAGE, that took place between Feb 1 and Feb 2, 2020 for more information on the Hackathon please check https://tadhack.com/2020/mini-phoenix/

 ## The problem

 When non-natives try to learn a second language, one of the biggest barriers for it is shyness and self-conciousness and it is very common to hear, when talking about a second language that "I can read it, but I don't speak it", or in spanish "Lo entiendo pero no lo hablo".

-This hack tries to address this by creating an engaging way to learn english for non-natives, by using the phone.
+This hack tries to address this by creating an engaging way to learn english for non-natives.
+It attempts to reduce the self consciousness by providing an automated way of grading, and by using the phone.

 ## The Hack